Eight tried and true ideas for easing your child back to school from an experienced elementary teacher and mom.

 - Begin reestablishing nighttime routines.
 Start to reintroduce these routines a few weeks early.
 There’s nothing like a relaxing bath and a good book before bed.
 Try to avoid electronics before bed.

 - Ease back into bedtimes.
-If your goal is to have your child in bed by 8:30 on a school night, then start by putting him/her to bed at 9, then 8:45, and eventually 8:30.
+If your goal is to have your child in bed by 8:30 on a school night, then start by easing him/her into this routine over the course of a couple of weeks.
+Begin putting him/her to bed at 9, then 8:45, and eventually 8:30.

 - Begin to wake your child up early.
 Give their internal clocks a chance to readjust.
 Again, ease back in.
 If your goal is to have your child awake by 7:30, then begin by waking him/her at 8:00, then 7:45, until they are used to their new wake-up time.